-Veganism is about being against animal exploitation for food but also in all other ways animals are killed – for clothing, experimentation and entertainment.
-It also means avoiding unethical practices like visiting zoos and other establishments where animals are held captive and not using animal rides.
+Veganism is about being against animal exploitation for food but also all other ways animals are killed by humans – for clothing, experimentation and entertainment.
+It also means avoiding unethical practices like animal rides and visiting zoos where animals are held captive.
 If an organisation is known to rescue and help conservation, we decide if visiting such places is ethical.
 There are sanctuaries and shelters for rescued farm animals and other animals that we will surely try to visit or volunteer at during travels.

 We would recommend watching the following:

 - The Best Speech You Will Ever Hear by Gary Yourofsky.

 - Dairy is Scary – the milk industry explained in 5 minutes.

 - Dominion(2018) to see the hidden practices of animal agriculture.